Don Trahan: Philosophy

-Don Trahan is one of the most respected teachers in the game of golf in the United States of America and around the world.
-Golf industry experts, Tour players and fellow professionals consider him one of the most knowledgeable students of the golf swing.
-They gave him his nickname, "The Swing Surgeon," because it is said that Trahan can take apart a golf swing and put it back together without leaving any scars.

-While Director of Golf Instruction for Sea Pines Resort at the famed Harbour Town Golf Links, Don created one of the most organized and successful teaching centers in the United States, including a teaching certification program for all of the resort's golf instructors.
-His list of regular students includes a growing number of members of the PGA, LPGA, and other mini Tours.
-He also works with college and junior players.
-Don's exceptional reputation as a teacher comes from both his unique training methods and swing methodology, acquired through years of study with engineers, physicists, a kinesiologist and an orthopedic surgeon to learn the physics and physiology of swinging a golf club.
-From this study evolved "The low stress, low maintenance golf swing," through which Don shows students how to hit the ball straight and long without stress and strain.
+While Director of Golf Instruction for Sea Pines Resort at Harbour Town Golf Links, Trahan created a teaching center that includes a teaching certification program for all of the resort's golf instructors.
+His list of regular students includes a growing number of members of the PGA, LPGA, and other mini tours.
+He also worked with college and junior players.
+Trahan acquired his training methods and swing methodology through years of study with engineers, physicists, a kinesiologist and an orthopedic surgeon to learn the physics and physiology of swinging a golf club.

-Prior to his work at the Sea Pines/Harbour Town Golf Links, Don ran golf schools in Florida and was head golf professional at Pinetree Country Club in Kennesaw, Georgia.
-He has been a golf professional for over 35 years.
-His Swing Surgeon Golf Schools are located at Old South Golf Links in Bluffton, South Carolina (near Hilton Head Island, SC).
-Don's passion for helping golfers play better and enjoy the game more resulted in the creation of several distinctive training aids and instructional videos.
-These instruction and training tools have become the nucleus of his company, The Swing Surgeon Group.
+Prior to his work at the Sea Pines/Harbour Town Golf Links, Trahan ran golf schools in Florida and was head golf professional at Pinetree Country Club in Kennesaw, Georgia.
+In the mid-1990s, Trahan was co-owner and Director of Golf at the Links O'Tryon in Campobello, South Carolina, the number one rated semi-private golf club in South Carolina for 14 consecutive years.
+He was a golf professional for over 35 years.
+Trahan's passion for helping golfers play better and enjoy the game more resulted in the creation of several training aids and instructional videos.

-In addition, Don shares his knowledge and philosophy through various websites.
+In addition, Trahan shared his knowledge and philosophy through various websites.

 Author

-Don was a teaching editor for Golf Magazine from 1987 to 1992 and continues to have articles published there and in numerous national magazines.
-The February 1998 issue of Senior Golfer Magazine featured a six-page article outlining the results of a study based on Don's theory of the short, 3/4 length, limited turn backswing.
-The biomechanical study in which Don participated, and scientifically proved correct, showed that a short swing does not lose clubhead speed versus a full parallel swing.
-Don was featured in the July 1993 issue of Choice magazine, the award-winning publication of Golf-Digest Japan.
-Most recently Don wrote the feature instruction article for the February 1998 issue of Senior Golfer Magazine.
+Trahan was a teaching editor for Golf Magazine from 1987 to 1992 and had articles published there and in numerous national magazines.
+The February 1998 issue of Senior Golfer Magazine featured a six-page article outlining the results of a study based on Trahan's theory of the short, 3/4 length, limited turn backswing.
+The biomechanical study in which Trahan participated, and scientifically proved correct, showed that a short swing does not lose clubhead speed versus a full parallel swing.
+Trahan was featured in the July 1993 issue of Choice magazine, the award-winning publication of Golf-Digest Japan.
+Trahan wrote the feature instruction article for the February 1998 issue of Senior Golfer Magazine.

+Death

+Trahan died after a brief illness at Massachusetts General Hospital, on June 21, 2024, at the age of 74.